rwmyers46/rwmyers46.github.io/_pages/projects.md

 ![image-left](/images/cow_test.jpg){: .align-left}

-<p> things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss </p>
+things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss  things to discuss

 <a href="https://github.com/rwmyers46/CNN-Species-Identification" class="btn btn--info">View on Github</a>

-done.
+doner.

 <hr>